HelloWorld-1017/HelloWorld-1017.github.io/_posts/2023-11-06-The-Notion-of-Runs-in-Wald-Wolfowitz-Runs-Test.md

 Length = 3: 1 run(s)
 ```

-So, the treatment of these values on the reference line can have an impact on the run totals and, therefore, on the resulting hypothesis tests, particularly in the small-sample case.
-If the values before and after the value in question are on different sides of the reference line, it won't matter whether we count it as "above" or "below" since the run counts won't change.
-In this case, the choice is "non-critical".
-But, if the values before and after are on the same side, the run counts will depend on the way this value is treated, as described above. **A common practice is to see if the results change dramatically when these values are counted as "above" as then as "below".** And, It is also *NOT* uncommon to skip these values altogether.
+So, the treatment of these values on the reference line can have an impact on the number of runs and, therefore, on the results of hypothesis tests, particularly in the small-sample case.
+If the values before and after the value in question are on different sides of the reference line, it won't matter whether we count it as "above" or "below" since the run counts won't change, or rather, in this case, the choice is "non-critical".
+But, if the values before and after are on the same side, the run counts will depend on the way this value is treated, as described above. **A common practice is to see if the results change dramatically when these values are counted as "above" or as "below".** And, It is also *not uncommon* to skip these values.

 ## Runs up and down

 To compute the runs up and down for $n$ numeric data values, the sign of the difference between each value and the one previous is recorded and used to create a binary series of $n-1$ signs.
 For example, for the following numeric data series consisting of $n=10$ values:

 $$
 \text{44, 40, 33, 26, 27, 44, 46, 54, 50, 51}
 $$

 the binary sequence of $n-1=9$ difference signs is:

 $$
 \textcolor{red}{\underline{-\ -\ -}}\
 \textcolor{green}{\underline{+\ +\ +\ +}}\
 \textcolor{red}{\underline{-}}\
 \textcolor{green}{\underline{+}}
 $$

+There are:

+1. $2$ runs for $\textcolor{red}{-}$, whose lengths are $3$ and $1$;
+2. $2$ runs for $\textcolor{green}{+}$, whose lengths are $4$ and $1$,

+and therefore totally $4$ distinct runs could be found:

 ```matlab
 clc,clear,close all